zachpino/realtimespace/week6/geography.md

 ---

 We have a map of cities, but no geography.
-This code is a bit advanced, walk through it one block at a time.
+This code is a bit advanced, so walk through it one block at a time.
+You will need [a geojson file](world-110m.json) to draw.

 ```
 <!DOCTYPE html>